hashgraph/hedera-mirror-node/docs/design/nft.md

   update `modifiedTimestamp` if the `serialNumbers` list is set.
 - `insertTokenDelete` must be added to mark the `NFTs` as deleted and update `modifiedTimestamp` if the `tokenType` field is NON_FUNGIBLE for the token.
-- `insertTokenWipe` must be must be updated to handle the new field `amountOrSerialNumbers`, mark the `NFTs` as deletedm and update `modifiedTimestamp` if the `serialNumbers` list is set.
+- `insertTokenWipe` must be updated to handle the new field `amountOrSerialNumbers`, mark the `NFTs` as deleted and update `modifiedTimestamp` if the `serialNumbers` list is set.

 ### REST API